SeldonIO/alibi/doc/source/overview/high_level.md

 L_{pred}(\delta) = max\left\{ max_{i\neq t_{0}}[Pred(\delta)]_{i} - [Pred(\delta)]_{t_0}, \kappa \right\}
 $$

-And $AE$ here is an optional auto encoder generated from the training data.
+$AE$ is an optional autoencoder generated from the training data.
 If delta strays from the original data distribution, the autoencoder loss will increase as it will no longer reconstruct $\delta$ well.
-Thus, we ensure that $\delta$ remains close to the original dataset distribution by adding this loss.
+Thus, we ensure that $\delta$ remains close to the original dataset distribution.

 Note that $\delta$ is restrained to only take away features from the instance $x_0$.
 There is a slightly subtle point here: removing features from an instance requires correctly defining non-informative feature values.
 In the case of MNIST digits, it's reasonable to assume that the black background behind each digit represents an absence of information.
 Similarly, in the case of color images, you might take the median pixel value to convey no information, and moving away from this value adds information.